 The soukous guitar tutorial in the above video is kind of a special one.
 Both parts of this African Congolese piece – including the sebene – are quite close to another music style called son cubano.
 Son is the Latin American musical genre from where Congolese rumba aka soukous got its main influence.
 It’s just a funny twist in the story that son cubano’s roots can be traced back to African Bantu peoples that lived in the mountainous regions of South East Cuba, in Oriente Province.
 We of course have the idiosyncratic soukous elements as well, like the relatively high tempo or the I-ii-V chord progression.
 Did I mention that our song is in 3/4 time?
 Well, it is, and it’s in G major.
-Make sure that you download the tab below, so you can study the piece accurately!
+Make sure that you download the tab and the backing track below, so you can study and practice the piece accurately!

 Catch the Flow of these Quick Melody Notes